Are you ready to become a bad content writer?

-For instance, if I blog about current status-quo of Indian economy situation, rather than venting my ire on why people chose Modi Government or any political party for that matter, my prime focus must be accentuating those malignant factors contributing to undermining the Indian economy and probable solutions to such factors.
+For instance, if I blog about the current status quo of the Indian economy situation, rather than venting my ire on why people chose the Modi Government or any political party for that matter, my prime focus must be accentuating those malignant factors contributing to undermining the Indian economy and probable solutions to such factors.

 Bad content writer always says something than have something to say

 The most typical example of a bad content writer is that they always tend to say something.
 The meaning of this tendency is that such content writers don’t research their topic and so end up writing trash, considering their mind is not in possession of great materials to write about.
 One of the most important rules of good content writing is that your mind is always in possession of incredibly great materials or inputs.